Sin-tel/wulp/readme.md

 See the [examples](wulp) for more.

+There is syntax highlighting and completions package for Sublime text in the [sublime](sublime) folder.

 ### Lua backend
 * Using luajit as a backend is a viable strategy for quickly iterating on a language
 * Lua code is easy to generate